All the info and recipe inspiration you need to have the best vegan backpacking food for your next adventure

 - Banana and peanut butter, for optimum muscle recovery and fuel

-- Tahini with optional vega plus hot sauce, you can also add a sprinkling of seeds for added nutrients and protein.
+- Tahini with optional hot sauce (you can also add a sprinkling of seeds for added nutrients and protein)

 You can always use bread, rolls or bagels as the vehicle for your filling but these don’t travel quite as well as wraps.

 7. Vegan backpacking dinners

 Out of all the meals of the backpacking day, dinner has always proved the biggest conundrum.
 There are a number of shop-brought dehydrated meal options available which are ideal for your hiking expedition which are lightweight, fuss-free and requires no effort to prepare.
 If you want to make your own vegan backpacking meals then this guide on how to dehydrate your food without a dehydrator is great for beginners.

 For us, being on the road means buying dehydrated meals hasn’t been an option, neither has dehydrating food ourselves so we have had to come up with a few ideas of our own.